cse-labs/kubernetes-in-codespaces/README.md

     - To go back, press the `esc` key

   - Use the arrow key to select `jumpbox` then press `s` key to open a shell in the container
-    - Test the `IMDB-App` service from within the cluster by executing
+    - Test the `IMDb-App` service from within the cluster by executing

       ```bash